austingtucker437/packet-tracer-static-routing-lab/README.md

 - LAN A → Router0 → Router1 → LAN B
 - Each LAN has two PCs and one switch
 - Routers are connected via a GigabitEthernet crossover link
-- Static routing enables communication between the two networks
+- Static routing enables communication between the networks

 Objectives:
 1. Build the topology